Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 High-quality rain covers come with a retention strap (a buckle or toggle that clips behind the shoulder harness or across the middle of the pack) to physically tether it to the bag.
 You should always look for covers with middle retention straps, not just elastic hems.

-Field Note: Before you buy, check the brand’s sizing chart instead of just the liter range.
+Before you buy, check the brand’s sizing chart instead of just the liter range.
 Stretch varies wildly between brands.
-If you can, test it at home with your pack fully loaded before your trip.
+If possible, test the cover at home with your pack fully loaded before heading out on the trail.

 Step 2: The Drainage Hack Nobody Talks About